jakobniinja/quarkus-car-exchange/README.md

 19/8 added JsonbTransient, learning custom interceptors with dtos

-21/8 had some regex problems, working on Interceptors and it's lifecycle methods ``
+21/8 had some regex problems, working on Interceptors and it's lifecycle methods 21/8 interceptors and tricky, but i will find a way ;) ``